PabloLec/RecoverPy/README.md

 If you are not logged as root use `sudo recoverpy` or log in with `su -` before execution.

-First, select the system partition in which your file was.
+First, **select the system partition** in which your file was.
 If you are out of luck, you can alternatively search in your home partition, maybe your IDE, text editor, etc. made a backup at some point.

-Then, type a text to search.
+Then, **type a text to search**.
 You can now start the search.

 Note that searching a string in a whole partition may take _a while_. (see [euphemism](https://en.wikipedia.org/wiki/Euphemism "euphemism"))